sendjainabhi/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 # Deploy Tanzu Kubernetes Grid on AWS in an Air-Gapped Environment

-This document outlines the steps for deploying VMware Tanzu for Kubernetes Operations on AWS in an air-gapped (Internet-restricted) environment.
+This document outlines the steps for deploying VMware Tanzu Kubernetes Grid on AWS in an air-gapped (Internet-restricted) environment.
 The deployment is based on the reference design provided in [VMware Tanzu Kubernetes Grid on AWS Airgap Reference Design](../reference-designs/tko-on-aws-airgap.md).

 ## Deploying with VMware Service Installer for Tanzu

 You can use VMware Service Installer for VMware Tanzu to automate this deployment.

-VMware Service Installer for Tanzu automates the deployment of the reference designs for Tanzu for Kubernetes Operations.
-It uses best practices for deploying and configuring the required Tanzu for Kubernetes Operations components.
+VMware Service Installer for Tanzu automates the deployment of the reference designs for Tanzu Kubernetes Grid.
+It uses best practices for deploying and configuring the required Tanzu Kubernetes Grid components.

 To use Service Installer to automate this deployment, see [Deploying Tanzu Kubernetes Grid on Federal Air-gapped AWS VPC Using Service Installer for VMware Tanzu](https://docs.vmware.com/en/Service-Installer-for-VMware-Tanzu/1.3/service-installer/GUID-AWS%20-%20Federal%20Airgap-AWSFederalAirgap-DeploymentGuide.html).